Guidance For Student Learning

 During in school days, teachers will provide direct whole-class instruction and small-group instruction.
 In the case of the building being closed student’s will have at-home learning days (remote), students will be provided with scheduled whole group and/or small group live instruction.
 Students learning at-home will also have instructional activities that are important to the learning process, that will be completed independently and will be graded.

-During hybrid or 100% remote learning, the school day will look similar to a typical school day. your child is expected to sign on to and complete all assignments provided by the teacher.
+During in person or digital learning, the school day will look similar to a typical school day. your child is expected to sign on to and complete all assignments provided by the teacher.
 At the same time, we recognize that working independently at home is different and difficult for many students, so we want to provide flexibility.
 Live instruction will be provided at scheduled times and we encourage all students to log on during those times to receive that instruction.
 Please check your teacher’s Google Class for your live instruction schedule.
-All work for all children will be available on the Google Drive.
+Work for all children will be available on the Google Drive.

 When signing in for virtual classes or meetings, students are expected to be on time, appropriately dressed, and ready to learn.
 We suggest signing in 5 minutes before class starts (like you would do for in person learning).
 Make sure your child has a quiet place to work (ideally a desk or table) and the school supplies they need.
 Try to remove distractions, like the television or other technology, not needed for learning.
 Please try to reduce background noise and distractions as much as possible.